davidharrigan/davidharrigan.github.io/content/posts/homelab/_index.md

 ---
-title: My Cloud
+title: Homelab
 summary: Documenting progress on my home infrastructure
 description: Documenting progress on my home infrastructure
 type: series
-section: my-cloud
+section: homelab
 ---

+This is a series documenting the evolution of my homelab.